localjanitor/Kagi-Detour-Theme/README.md

 # Kagi Detour Theme

 A custom theme that takes inspiration from DuckDuckGo w/ a few touches here & there.
+This was made with the "Kagi Dark (Default)" theme in mind, so if anything looks off in the other themes, you know why.

 ## 📸 Screenshots